 Read our Parent Information Letter with our standard procedures for the following situations, media to check, and how to best find out about weather or other changes in our school day.

 Closings and Delays

 State law requires that schools be in session for 180 days.
 When there is an unscheduled school closing, the school day will have to be made up at a later date unless the state grants a waiver.
 School corporation officials make decisions about school closings based on weather information, by directly checking road conditions, and from communications with highway departments, police agencies, and neighboring school systems.
 In some cases, such as fog, schools may be delayed.
 If this occurs, schools will begin two hours after their normal times and students should anticipate buses arriving about two hours later as well.
-Due to their half-day programming, our developmental preschool school delay information letter details how their program will run in the event of a delay.

 Please do not call the schools or the school corporation office.
 Your call will tie up phone lines, preventing school officials from making needed communications about weather conditions.
 You will receive information much faster by your radio, TV or the internet than by telephone.